Clinician Educator Grants

 - Outcomes research and health services research

-MCHRI members who are planning to apply to the MCHRI Clinical Educator Grants may sign up for a free one-hour, one-on-one consultation with a data scientist.
-Reserve your 1-hour consultation at the registration link above.
-Please include the title and brief description of your proposal when completing your registration form.
+MCHRI members and their mentees who are planning to apply to the Clinician Educator Grant Program may sign up for office hours with a data scientist.
+Reserve your 1-hour at the registration link below:

-The performance period is 12 months and the project proposed must be feasible within this timeframe.
+The project proposed must be feasible to complete within 18 months.

 Forms for Applicants